 A successful example merging both functional and large-scale approaches, are the root nodules of legumes, which harbor nitrogen-fixing bacteria.
 In this system, the functioning, distribution, and to some extent the evolution of these nodules, are now well understood (Epihov et al. 2017).
 The integration of this knowledge into agricultural practices has led to substantial yield improvements (e.g. Kavimandan 1985; Alam et al. 2015).
 In the more diffuse and partner-rich system of mycorrhizal symbioses between plant roots and soil fungi, a better understanding of the interactions has also been achieved via the investigation of environmental diversity patterns in combination with experimental culture systems with reduced diversity (van der Heijden et al. 2015).

 We advocate the implementation of comparable efforts in marine sciences through interdisciplinary research combining physiology, biochemistry, ecology, and computational modeling.
 A key factor will be the identification and development of tractable model systems for keystone holobionts that allow hypotheses generated by large-scale data sets to be tested in controlled experiments.
 Such approaches will enable the identification of organismal interaction patterns within holobionts and nested ecosystems.
-In addition to answering fundamental questions, they will help address the ecological, societal, and ethical issues that arise from attempting to actively manipulate holobionts (e.g. in aquaculture, conservation) in order to enhance their resilience and protect them from the impacts of global change (Llewellyn et al. 2014).
+In addition to answering fundamental questions, they will help address the ecological, societal, and ethical issues that arise from attempting to actively manipulate holobionts (e.g. in aquaculture, conservation, and invasion) in order to enhance their resilience and protect them from the impacts of global change (Llewellyn et al. 2014).

 Emerging methodologies to approach the complexity of holobiont partnerships